IMalaspina/dvmath-extensions/README.md

 **Mathematical Significance:**

-This work demonstrates that:
+This work introduces:
-1. The Cayley-Dickson construction can be extended beyond octonions with proper singularity treatment
+1. **Singularity Algebras (S-Algebras)**: A new class of algebras with explicit singularity treatment
-2. Asymmetric singularity treatment is a new principle in algebra
-3. DV¹⁶ is the first consistent 16-dimensional normed algebra with zero divisor handling
+2. **Asymmetric Treatment Principle**: Breaking symmetry to resolve zero divisors
+3. **DV¹⁶ as First S-Algebra**: The first non-trivial example of a consistent S-Algebra
+4. **Infinite Extension**: A pathway to DV³², DV⁶⁴, and beyond

 **Citation:**